Chezzer-ub/cloud-core/README.md

 webSocket.send(JSON.stringify({"action": "command", "command": "command here", "user": "optional user here"}))
 ```

+**Important Note:** You must have a ping/pong event every ~10 seconds to keep the websocket connection alive.
+To do this put `ping` for the `action` field.
+The server will return a `pong` in raw text.
+I advise you to have an if statement to make sure you filter it out.

 <h4 id="start">Starting & Stopping</h4>

 In the websocket, specify the `action` field as either: `start`, `stop`, `restart` or `kill`.